bonomani/devmon/docs/TEMPLATES.md

 Notes:
 - Numeric operators are evaluated first.
 - Some operators, like Smart match, only apply to non-numeric values.
-- If no operator is specified in the threshold, Devmon assumes it's a `greater than` threshold.
+- If no operator is specified in the threshold field, Devmon assumes it's a `greater than` threshold.
 If the SNMP value exceeds this threshold, Devmon treats it as met.
   This behavior is deprecated: Use the `>` operator for clarity and self-documentation.
   (TODO: Add a deprecation notice)